 In Feb-June 2015, we did QUT MOOCs on Robotics and Robotic Vision which led to fall app idea using accelerometer which we explored at Hacking Health at HISA Health Informatics Conference (HIC) in August 2015.

-In Sep 2015-May 2016, we did 2 MIT MOOCs on supply chain management which led to better quoting, transport and distribution for IT industry and ecommerce.
+In September 2015-September 2019, on edx.org we did 5 MIT MOOCs and a proctored comprehensive final exam on supply chain management attaining a MicroMasters in Supply Chain Management which led to better quoting, transport and distribution for IT industry and ecommerce.

-We program and cross-compile real-time software in C, C++, C#, assembler, Ada and MATLAB and use Qt, Python DB API and Java JDBC to connect to embedded databases like InterBase, Informix Dynamic Server and MySQL on Linux, FreeBSD and Windows XP for Intel, AMD, Motorola, Z80, RISC and TI OMAP 3650 microprocessors.
+We program and cross-compile real-time software in C, C++, C#, assembler, Ada and MATLAB and use Qt, Python DB API and Java JDBC to connect to embedded databases like InterBase, Informix Dynamic Server and MySQL on Linux, FreeBSD and Windows XP for Intel, AMD, Motorola, Z80, RISC, TI OMAP 3650 and ESP8266 microprocessors.

 This includes programming: